giantswarm/docs/src/content/getting-started/observability/logging/audit-logs/index.md

 ### Kubernetes Audit Logs

 The Kubernetes api-server supports audit logging by default.
-This mechanism log every request made to it by both service accounts and users.
-Customers can ingest this audit log to detect if any suspicious behavior (internal or by a 3rd party.is made to their kubernetes clusters.
+This mechanism logs every request made to it by both service accounts and users.
+Customers can ingest these audit logs to detect if any suspicious behaviour (internal or by a 3rd party) is made to their Kubernetes clusters.

 __Warning:__ This feature is currently unavailable on CAPI clusters.